 If adventuring solo or with the kids is your thing, lace-ups with a thicker sole should be your go-to boot.

 The thicker soles will manage mud and harsh ground well and provide you with the necessary traction.
-Typically, the laces travel all the way up the boot which provides better security while on the foot.
+Typically, the laces travel all the way up the boot, which provides better security while on foot.